mokshaproject/moksha/docs/main/tg2/docs/main/SimpleWidgetForm.rst

 If ``@validate()`` does throw an error, the ``error_handler`` method takes care of them.
-If a validation error occurs, TurboGears will store a dictionary of FormEncode validation errors in pylons.c.form_errors.
+If a validation error occurs, TurboGears will store a dictionary of FormEncode validation errors in tg.tmpl_context.form_errors.

 In the example, we're re-using ``add`` so that the form will be re-displayed if errors occur.
 Let's have a look at the ``add`` method again::